cawal/activity-rest-framework/README.md

 These projects includes the main framework project, as well as a additional project for aggregating resources that facilitate Activity-REST service tests and a [Maven archetype](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html) project to facilitate the creation of new Activity-REST services.

 The `docs` folder contains the main documentation of the project.
 These docs are compiled using [Jekyll](https://jekyllrb.com/) in order to produce a [github.io site](https://cawal.github.io/activity-rest-framework/).

+The contents in the main folders are organized following independent schemas.
+Refer to the README in each folder for more information about its rationale.

 ## Contributing